sl-comp/sl-comp.github.io/README.md

-## Welcome to SL-COMP Pages

  SL-COMP is an initiative for collecting decision problems in [Separation Logic](http://www0.cs.ucl.ac.uk/staff/p.ohearn/SeparationLogic/Separation_Logic/SL_Home.html) and solvers dealing with such problems.

    This initiative started in 2014 and it was inspired by the very